-Above all, it is crucial to get your property advert just right; that means it needs to have all the features of a successful campaign, including high-quality photos, an appealing headline and an informative description!
+First and foremost – and above all – it’s crucial to get your property advert right!
+That means it needs to have all the attributes of a successful campaign, which includes high-quality photos, floor plans, an appealing headline and an informative description!

-For many people, the longer a property remains rotting on the market, the more expensive and difficult life gets, and one of the best ways to avoid that pitfall is by throwing together a solid advert so it creates the most amount of interest.
+For many people, the longer a property remains rotting on the market, the more expensive and difficult life gets, and one of the best ways to avoid those pitfalls is by throwing together a solid advert so it generates the most amount of interest.

-If you’re looking into Premium and Featured Rightmove listings you’re most likely on the verge of either selling or letting, and you’re either using a high-street agent or an online agent, and now you’re contemplating whether to splash out on an illusive upgrade, because you’ve either seen them on the dessert menu as an optional add-on, or your beloved agent is pestering you to make the leap.
-Either way, the concept has peaked your interest, and you like the idea of paying a little extra to potentially speed-up the process of achieving your goal, right?
+If you’re looking into Premium and Featured Rightmove listings you’re most likely on the verge of either selling or letting, and you’re either using your local high-street agent or an online agent, and now you’re contemplating whether to splash out on an illusive upgrade, because you’ve either seen them on the dessert menu as an optional add-on, or your agent is pestering you to make the leap.
+Either way, the concept has piqued your interest, and you like the idea of paying a little extra to potentially speed-up the process of achieving your goal, right?

 Right, so let’s take a look at what we’re dealing with here…